uvarc/rivanna-script/usage-stats/visualization/Readme.md

 The key metrics of interest are:
 - **Total GPU Hours**
 - **Total CPU Hours**
-- **Wait Time hours**: Includes a focus on the average Wait Time hours.
+- **Wait Time Hours**: Includes a focus on the average Wait Time hours.

 Ensure the correct paths are set in the scripts before execution to generate accurate visualizations.